protohaven/printed_materials/common-tools/blacksmithing_area.typ

   _Do not wear hearing protection for this step: immediately close the tank isolation valve if you hear gas escaping._
 + Open the forge isolation valve and immediately press the ignition switch.
 Press the button repeatedly until the gas ignites, as needed.

-*If the gas does not ignite within three seconds, shut off the forge isolation valve immediately.* Let the smithy ventilate for a minute before next attempting to start the forge.
+*If the gas does not ignite within three seconds, shut off the forge isolation valve immediately.* Let the blacksmithing area ventilate for a minute before next attempting to start the forge.

 *Do not adjust the regulator.* If you believe the regulator is faulty, alert the tech on duty.